dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/signalr-blazor.md

 ---
 # Use ASP.NET Core SignalR with Blazor

+This tutorial teaches the basics of building a real-time app using SignalR with Blazor.

 :::moniker range=">= aspnetcore-6.0"

-This tutorial teaches the basics of building a real-time app using SignalR with Blazor.
-You learn how to:
+Learn how to:

 > [!div class="checklist"]
 > * Create a Blazor project